Rikib1999/CL_API/README.md

 The command line is checked for undesired behaviour such as NullValue, the command line string not containing a command of our specified type via reflection.

 We use reflection to parse the command line string input into arguments and options and the user of our api is then returned object with properties that corespond to the defined command class.

+User therefore accesses the values via properties of the object.